lihaoyi/Metascala/tasks.md

 - Experiment with JIT compilation rather than interpretation

-- Implement dense arrays of byes/shorts/chars, rather than taking up an entire 4-byte int for each item
+- Implement dense arrays of bytes/shorts/chars, rather than taking up an entire 4-byte int for each item

-- Shift callstack, class data structures to binary memory rather than host VM objects
+- Shift callstack, class, bytecode data structures to binary memory rather than host VM objects

 - Add tests to ensure sorted-ness of DefaultBindings and well-formed-ness of